 Once this crisis is over, I think a lot more people will be comfortable making digital payments and they probably won’t feel the need to use cash as much as they did before.
 A decade from now, I think digital payments will be the norm and people will give you odd looks if you try to pay with cash.

-A while back we published a paper arguing that multinationals are oftentimes best positioned to deal with severe economic downturns.
-In my view, that’s because — generally speaking — they are run by smart, tough, experienced managers who have navigated all types of trade environments, favorable and unfavorable.
+A while back we published a published a paper arguing that multinationals are often times best positioned to deal with severe economic downturns.
+In my view, that’s because — generally speaking — they are run by smart, tough, experienced managers who have navigated all types of trade environments, favourable and unfavourable.

 For the most part, these are large, well-capitalized, battle-tested companies that can find a path to success, regardless of the headwinds.
 There’s a reason that multinationals have come to dominate the world economy.
 Strong global companies, in my view, will emerge from the pandemic even stronger than before.
 They are simply better able to weather the storm.
 Nothing we’ve seen in the COVID era has changed my view on that.